 Conflict of Interest Policy

-Multrees offers custody and administration services to Clients and Customers, and can find itself in a situation where the interests of one Customer or Client may be in competition with those of another, or where the interests of a Customer or Client may be in competition with the interests of Multrees, or members of staff at Multrees.
+Multrees Investor Services Limited (“Multrees”, “the Company”, “the Firm”) offers custody and administration services to Investment Adviser Clients (“Clients”) and underlying retail customer (“Customers”) and can find itself in a situation where the interests of one Customer or Client may be in competition with those of another, or where the interests of a Customer or Client may be in competition with the interests of Multrees, or members of staff at Multrees.

 It is Multrees’ policy to take all reasonable steps to identify and manage conflicts entailing a material risk of damage to a Customer’s interests.